sparkles-dev/ng-aot-guide/README.md

 Both component and service are located in `BttfModule`.

 In JiT compilation (`ng build --dev`), the application works fine.
-However, when running AoT compilation (`ng build --prod`), we encounter several errors.
+However, with AoT compilation (`ng build --prod`), we encounter several errors.
+We will talk through this errors and look how to fix and void them.

 #### Common Mis-Take #1: Factory functions must be exported, named functions